Last Updated: 24th March 2023

 Write at least 250 words.

-Model Answer: [Agreement with the view up to a point]
+Model Answer 1: [Agreement with the view up to a point]

 Nowadays, we are constantly inundated with commercials of all sorts.
 Many people contend that the sales of popular consumer goods are soaring by reason of advertising power and techniques rather than any dire need to purchase them.
 In this case, although I agree with the view up to a point, I find it hard to believe that this is true in every case.

-In conclusion, it seems reasonable to assume that advertisements sometimes entice people to buy products, but consumer products sales soar as the country continues to prosper.
+In conclusion, it seems reasonable to assume that advertisements sometimes entice people to buy products, but consumer product sales soar as the country continues to prosper.